-Depending on the selected export format, additional keyword arguments must be provided to the function:
+Depending on the selected output format, additional keyword arguments must be passed to

-When writing files in the lammps_dump, xyz, or imd formats, you must specify the particle properties to be exported using the
+For the output formats lammps/dump, xyz, imd and netcdf/amber, you must specify the set of particle properties to export using the

-See the list of particle properties for valid names.
-For vector properties, the component must be appended to the property base name as demonstrated for the
+DataCollection.
+For vector properties, the component name must be appended to the base name as demonstrated above for the

-The lammps_dump and xyz file formats can store multiple frames per file.
-For all other file formats, or if you explicitly want to generate one file per frame, you have to pass wildcard filename to
+The lammps/dump and xyz file formats can store multiple frames in a single output file.
+For other formats, or if you intentionally want to generate one file per frame, you must pass a wildcard filename to

 export_file().
 This filename must contain exactly one

-*character as in the following example.
-It will be replaced by OVITO with the animation frame number:
+*character as in the following example, which will be replaced with the animation frame number:

-The above line is equivalent to the following Python loop:
+The above call is equivalent to the following

 LAMMPS atom style

-When writing files in the lammps_data format, the LAMMPS atom style “atomic” is used by default.
-If you want to create a data file with a different atom style, it must be explicitly selected using the
+When writing files in the lammps/data format, the LAMMPS atom style “atomic” is used by default.
+If you want to create a data file that uses a different atom style, specify it with the

 The following LAMMPS atom styles are currently supported by OVITO: